GenRockeR/freeradius/README.md

 }
 ```

-# debugging

-there are a few utilities in the mods-config/python/ folder associated with freepydius.py

-## harness

-allows for playing key/value pairs into the radius module

-## replay

-supports playing back a log (from freepydius output) back into the radius module
+### blacklist

+support blacklisting by
+* users (e.g. user1)
+* vlan (e.g. prod)
+* vlan.user (e.g. prod.user1)

+devices (MACs) per user can not be blacklisted, they should just be removed from the list of MACs.
+This is rationalized as either a device is 'bad' and needs to be removed OR the user is using a device and the user should be blacklisted until the problem is resolved

+---

-# Implementation Details
+## Implementation Details

-## Current
+### Current

 We are using: [peap](https://en.wikipedia.org/wiki/Protected_Extensible_Authentication_Protocol)+[mschapv2](https://en.wikipedia.org/wiki/Protected_Extensible_Authentication_Protocol#PEAPv0_with_EAP-MSCHAPv2) (no CA validation).

-## Flow
+### Flow

 1. The user does not enter credentials - the switch will send a request (on behalf of the system) to do MAC-based authentication
 2. The user does enter credentials - those credentials will be accepted/rejected, if rejected go-to 1

 Unauthenticated users are assigned no VLAN by radius and will be, by the networking backbone, assigned to a VLAN with restricted connection for troubleshooting/requests only.

-## Analysis
+### Analysis

 We are able to review information about accounting (e.g. Start/Stop) to see connection information (e.g. packets/octets).
 See what devices are connecting over certain ports and switches (and by which user).
 Generate statistics and/or review stats over accepts/rejects/etc.

-## Future
+### Future

 * Distribute the CA cert that freeradius uses; however, it is only minimally correct (it is correct-enough for inner-tunnel in freeradius) and becomes a management problem
 * Limit further port authorization at the freeradius endpoint to switch + port (or similar)
 * Perform functions based on being wired or wireless

+---

+## debugging

+there are a few utilities in the mods-config/python/ folder associated with freepydius.py

+### harness

+allows for playing key/value pairs into the radius module

+### replay

+supports playing back a log (from freepydius output) back into the radius module